koro666/archive/README.md

 `archive` is a web application that allows browsing files on a web server.
 It's basically auto-indexing on steroids.

 It originally started as a loose collection of Bash CGI scripts meant to slightly improve on auto-indexing.
 The (very unoriginal) name comes from the fact that it allowed browsing an "archive" of files.
 It grew over time and got converted a Python 2.7 FastCGI server.
-This latest iteration is a total, much cleaner rewrite targetting Python 3.7.
+This latest iteration is a total, much cleaner rewrite targeting Python 3.7.

 Features
 --------